konstoikonomou/design-value-of-moment-of-a-doubly-reinforced-beam/README.md

 # Design-value-of-moment-of-a-doubly-reinforced-beam
-Program that calculates the design value of moment of a doubly reinforced rectangular beam, according to Eurocode 2.
+Program that calculates the design value of moment of a doubly reinforced rectangular beam, according to Eurocode 2 (single-shaft bending without axial load).

 It takes as input the geometry of the rectangular beam and the quantity and size of steel bars (in tension and compression).